Grants available for minority-owned Dubuque businesses impacted by COVID-19

 Limited funds are available, according to a press release from Northeast Iowa Community College, the coordinator of the grant program.

-The release states that the aim is to award 20 grants to eligible applicants.
-Grant fund will assist eligible organizations in maintaining operations amid economic challenges caused by the pandemic.
+It states that the aim is to award 20 grants to eligible applicants.
+Grant funds will assist eligible organizations in maintaining operations amid economic challenges caused by the pandemic.